Bruderjulian/PathSage/README.md

 const PathSage = require("path-sage");
 ```

+There also is a minified and performance version available on github!

 ## Usage

-The library exposes the following static methods:
+The package exposes the following  methods:

 - **set()**: Sets a value at the specified path.
 - **get()**: Retrieves a value from the specified path.